INTERESTING FACTS ON THE PACIFIC OCEAN !!!

 The Ring Of Fire, a region that consists of hundreds of active volcanoes is located in the Pacific Ocean.
 Up to 75% of the world’s active volcanoes are located in the Pacific basin.

-The Pacific Ocean is home to one of the largest structures on Earth, which can be seen from space.
-It is called the Great Barrier Reef, and is located just off the coast of Queensland, Australia.
+The Pacific Ocean is home to one of the largest structures on Earth.
+The Great Barrier Reef, located just off the coast of Queensland, Australia is the world’s largest coral reef system.
+This region of beauty is one of the world’s seven natural wonders, which can be seen from outer space.

 Energy supplies to big countries like China and the United States rely directly on the Pacific Ocean for offshore oil and gas reserves.

 It is estimated that 60% of all fish caught comes from the Pacific Ocean.
 This is mainly due to its vast size, not to mention the 55 countries bordering it.
 Fishing for tuna, swordfish, salmon, herring, sardines and shellfish is very popular in the Pacific Ocean.

 In the Pacific Ocean, pearls are found near the coasts of Australia, Papa New Guinea, Nicaragua and the Philippines.

 In the Pacific Ocean, there is an enormous patch of garbage know as the Great Pacific Garbage Patch.
 This is a region in the ocean were currents collect plastic in a massive area measuring more than 1.6 million square kilometers.
 It is located halfway between Hawaii and California.

 Environmental issues are having a serious effect on marine life.
 Oil pollution, chemicals and marine debris are just some of the reasons why certain species of marine life are in danger of extinction.
 We know of at least five species, of these the most well known is the whale.
 However, seals, turtles, sea otters and sea lions are also in danger of extinction.